CCSVI Or Traumatically Induced Multiple Sclerosis

 “In some patients with MS certain types of trauma may act as a trigger at sometime for the appearance of new or recurrent symptoms.
 Only trauma affecting the head, neck or upper back, that is, to the brain and/or spine cord can be considered significant.”
 (Published in the Archives of Neurology, July 2000).

-So if it is well-known in the literature that “cervical cord hyperextension – hyperflexion injury is likely to unmask or worsen the natural course of MS..”.
-Why aren’t patients with MS and CCSVI finding out if the MS is traumatically induced and could be corrected with realignment of the upper cervical spine?
+So if it is well-known in the literature that “cervical cord hyperextension – hyperflexion injury is likely to unmask or worsen the natural course of Multiple sclerosis..”.
+Why aren’t patients with MS and CCSVI finding out if the Multiple sclerosis is traumatically induced and could be corrected with realignment of the upper cervical spine?
 As Dr. Poser said “Only trauma affecting the head, neck or upper back, that is, to the brain and/or spinal cord can be considered significant.”

 Next time, we will take a closer look at a natural, noninvasive approach to correct upper neck misalignments and relieve pressure off the veins that drain the brain.